-3. General Data Line Format
+3. General Data line Format

 There is one data line per grid box, each hour.
 Each data line starts with the hour and minute of the first pixel accumulated into that gridbox for that hour.
-The next two fields in the line provide the row and the column identifiers for the gridbox within a global 0.25° x 0.25° grid.
+The next two fields in the line provide the row and the column identifiers for the gridbox within a global $0.25^{\circ} \times 0.25^{\circ}$ grid.
 The remaining fields of each data line provide the following precipitation information for the following combinations of instruments:

-Combination of instruments Data values for each combination of instruments • GMI Count of all pixels in cell • AMSR2 • Count of precipitation pixels in cell • SSMIS F16 Mean precipitation rate (mm/hr) • SSMIS F17 • Fraction of precip. calculated to be convective • SSMIS F19 • Fraction of precipitation calculated to be liquid • SSMIS F19 Retrieval quality indicator • SSMIS F20 Currently F20 is placeholder with missing data and 0 only, as it has not been launched.
+Data values for each combination of instruments • Count of all pixels in cell • Count of precipitation pixels in cell • Mean precipitation rate (mm/hr) • Fraction of precip. calculated to be convective • Fraction of precipitation calculated to be liquid • Retrieval quality indicator Currently ATMS contains missing data and 0 only because a GPROF retrieval algorithm is not available.